alverena/documentation/user_guide/google_single_sign_on.rst

--  If the user is not logged into any Google accounts, after the link has been clicked, a usual Google log-in page will appear.
+-  If the user is not logged into any Google accounts after the link has been clicked, a usual Google log-in page will appear.

--  As soon as the user has logged into their Google account, a request to use the account in order to log-in to OroCRM will appear.
-(Details defined for the consent screen will be used).
+-  As soon as the user has logged into their Google account, a request to use the account in order to log-in to OroCRM will appear (details defined for the consent screen will be used).

 |